slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"That which we are capable of feeling, we are capable of saying."
 -- Miguel de Cervantes [1547]*

+> *"Right actions in the future are the best apologies for bad actions in the past."
+-- Tryon Edwards [1809]*

 > *"Apology under pressure is not an apology."
 -- Nassim Taleb [1960]*